emmacadavra/learn-hiragana/README.md

 #### **Unique Score Messages**

+One of the functions I wanted this website to have from the start was a unique message at the end of the game based on the user's score.
+Originally, the if statement within the endGameMessage() function was at the top of the newQuestion() function, however it meant that the newQuestion() function was clogged up with a lot of code that made it hard to read and generally wasn't in line with best practise.

 ##### endGameMessage();

+The endGameMessage() function is essentially one big if/else statement that displays a unique message to the user based on their score out of 10.
+To achieve this, external JavaScript and CSS files are used.
+These are the SweetAlert2 message alert files, detailed in the Credits section.
+They override the browser's default alerts to make them more visually pleasing for the user.
+Template literals are used in 3 out of the 5 unique messages so that the name of the correct alphabet can be inserted into the message that is displayed.
+The "confirm"/"deny" buttons are repurposed into buttons that give the user to "Play Again" (by utilising an onclick="location.reload()") tag, or "Choose a Different Game" (by adding an a href="index.html" tag).
+The 5 possible messages are shown below:

+Score of 10/10:

 ![10 out of 10 - hiragana example](docs/screenshots/10-out-of-10-hiragana.png)

+Score of 8/10 (message displays for scores of 7 - 9):

 ![8 out of 10 - katakana example](docs/screenshots/8-out-of-10-katakana.png)

+Score of 6/10 (message displays for scores of 4 - 6):

 ![6 out of 10 - katakana example](docs/screenshots/6-out-of-10-katakana.png)

+Score of 3/10 (message displays for scores of 1 - 3):

 ![3 out of 10 - both alphabets](docs/screenshots/3-out-of-10.png)

+Score of 0/10:

 ![0 out of 10 - both alphabets](docs/screenshots/0-out-of-10.png)